Targeting Without Transfers: Examples

 \begin{example} Fix any supplies $s_1,s_2>0$ and let values be distributed uniformly on $[0,1]^2$.
 Then the optimal mechanism offers agents two options:

 The quantities $q_1,q_2$ are chosen so that the supply constraint holds with equality when all agents pick their preferred option. \end{example}

-Under this mechanism, agents for whom $q_1 \ v_1 > q_2 \ v_2$ select the former option, while those for whom $q_1 \ v_1< q_2 \ v_2$ select the latter.
-As shown in Figure \ref{fg:ceeiexample2}, these two sets of types are separated by a ray from the origin defined by:
+Under this mechanism, agents for whom $q_1 v_1 > q_2 v_2$ select the former option, while those for whom $q_1 v_1< q_2 v_2$ select the latter.
+As shown in Figure \ref{fg:ceeiexample2}, these two sets of types are separated by a ray from the origin defined by

 Let us note two things about this allocation.
-First, it can be supported as a \emph{competitive equilibrium with equal incomes}.
-That is, the designer could implement it by running a procedure where each agent is endowed with a unit amount of token currency that she can use to buy goods at market-clearing prices.
-In this case, the market-clearing prices will equal $p_1 = 1/q_1$ per unit of good $1$ and $p_2=1/q_2$ per unit of good $2$.
-Agents below the ray defined by \eqref{eq:rayexample1} will then spend their budget on $q_1$ of good $1$ while those above it will buy $q_2$ of good $2$.

-Second, note that the allocation rule in Example \ref{example:ex3} depends only on the \emph{ratio} of agents' values for goods $1$ and $2$, but not on how large $v_1$ and $v_2$ are in absolute terms.
-This highlights a useful distinction: an agent's \emph{absolute values}, $(v_1,v_2)$, capture the overall intensity of need for the goods, while her \emph{relative values}, $(\tfrac{v_1}{v_1+v_2} ,\tfrac{v_2}{v_1+v_2})$, capture how strongly she prefers one good over another.
-Crucially, an incentive-compatible mechanism cannot meaningfully elicit {absolute} values among agents with the same profile of {relative} values.
-Indeed, all agents with the same relative values always rank all offered options the same way.
-It is thus impossible to give a better bundle to some of them without also giving it to the others.
+First, it is Pareto-efficient among all allocation rules satisfying the supply constraint~\eqref{eq:S}.
+Second, it depends only on the \emph{ratio} of agents' values for goods $1$ and $2$, but not on how large $v_1$ and $v_2$ are in absolute terms.
+Indeed, while the designer would like to allocate the goods only to agents whose $v_1$ and $v_2$ are high, she cannot do so in an incentive-compatible way.
+She is therefore restricted to conditioning the allocation on how much agents like one good \emph{relative to the other}.
+This highlights a useful distinction: an agent's \emph{absolute values}, $(v_1,v_2)$, capture the overall intensity of need for the goods, while her \emph{relative values}, which I define as $(\tfrac{v_1}{v_1+v_2} ,\tfrac{v_2}{v_1+v_2})$, capture the strength of her preference between the goods.
+Since all agents with the same relative values always rank all offered options the same way, no incentive-compatible mechanism can meaningfully elicit {absolute} values among agents with the same profile of {relative} values.

-The designer can, however, elicit \emph{relative} values by offering a menu with different bundles of goods.
-This motivates the next example:

-\begin{example} Let $s_1=s_2=:s$ and assume values are distributed according to the following density, illustrated in Figure \ref{fig:example1}:
+The simple mechanism in Example~\ref{example:ex3} is not always optimal, however.
+For other value distributions, the designer may want to offer a richer menu.